thedavidmeister/xoroshiro128/README.md

 Variance from outliers : 1.6389 % Variance is slightly inflated by outliers
 ````

+## Cryptography

+xoroshiro128+ and the family of related generators are not cryptographically secure or intended for use in cryptography.

+These generators are designed to produce a statistically uniform distribution at high speeds, with a reasonable period.

 ## License

 The xoroshiro128+ algorithm reference implementation in C was developed by David Blackman and Sebastiano Vigna in 2016 under a Creative Commons public domain license https://creativecommons.org/publicdomain/zero/1.0/.